-Marquette returns 12-of-13 letterwinners and was tabbed the preseason favorite by league coaches, earning six first-place votes and 78 points overall.
-The Golden Eagles also boast the Preseason BIG EAST Player of the Year in junior outside hitter Allie Barber.
+Marquette was tabbed the preseason favorite by league coaches, earning eight first-place votes and 80 points overall.
+The Golden Eagles also boast the Preseason BIG EAST Player of the Year in senior outside hitter Allie Barber for the second consecutive fall.
 She’ll look to become the first Preseason BIG EAST Player of the Year to win the league’s top honor at year’s end since 2013.

-Creighton was just behind Marquette in second place with four first-place votes and 76 points overall.
-Butler was third with 60 points.
-The rest of the poll consisted of Villanova (57), Seton Hall (52), St. John’s (33), Xavier (33), Georgetown (24), Providence (23) and DePaul (14).
+Creighton was just behind Marquette in second place with the remaining two first-place votes and 73 points overall.
+St. John’s was third with 64 points.
+The rest of the poll consisted of Villanova (55), Butler (48), Georgetown (40), DePaul (27), Seton Hall (26), Xavier (23) and Providence (14).
 Per league rule, coaches were not allowed to vote for their own team or their own student-athletes with their preseason prognostications.

-The Bluejays return four starters and eight letterwinners from a 26-7 team that won the BIG EAST regular-season and tournament titles last fall while reaching a sixth straight NCAA Tournament.
-The Bluejays ended their season hosting matches in the NCAA Tournament for the first time in program history and finished the year ranked No. 16 in the final AVCA poll.
+The Bluejays return three starters (plus libero Brittany Witt) and nine letterwinners from a 29-5 team that won the BIG EAST regular-season and tournament titles last fall while reaching a seventh straight NCAA Tournament.
+That team was also picked second in the preseason league poll before going 18-0 in league play and winning both matches en route to the title at the BIG EAST Championship.
+The Bluejays ended their season hosting matches in the NCAA Tournament for the second straight season and finished the year ranked No. 13 in the final AVCA poll.

-Creighton’s preseason prognosis of second place marks the 15th straight season of a top-five prediction in its league, after nine such accolades from the Missouri Valley Conference from 2004-12 before joining the BIG EAST in 2013.
-In the previous 24 seasons (19 in the MVC, five in the BIG EAST), Creighton has improved its preseason ranking 10 times, been ranked correctly nine times, and dropped from preseason expectations just five times.
-Notably, 13 of Creighton’s 15 previous teams under head coach Kirsten Bernthal Booth have met or exceeded preseason poll predictions, and the two that didn’t dropped just a single slot.
+Creighton’s preseason prognosis of second place marks the 16th straight season of a top-five prediction in its league, after nine such accolades from the Missouri Valley Conference from 2004-12 before joining the BIG EAST in 2013.
+In the previous 25 seasons (19 in the MVC, six in the BIG EAST), Creighton has improved its preseason ranking 11 times, been ranked correctly nine times, and dropped from preseason expectations just five times.
+Notably, 14 of Creighton’s 16 previous teams under head coach Kirsten Bernthal Booth have met or exceeded preseason poll predictions, and the two that didn’t dropped just a single slot.

-The Bluejays will report on Tuesday, Aug.
-7, and begin practice a day later in preparation for this Saturday’s Blue-White Scrimmage at 3:30 pm.
-The team will also host Kansas State in a 6:30 pm exhibition on August 17 before the regular-season starts Aug.
-24 at the Trojan Invitational with a match against Kentucky in Los Angeles, Calif.
+The Bluejays will report on Thursday, Aug.
+8, and begin practice a day later in preparation for Aug.
+17th’s Blue-White Scrimmage at 3:30 pm.
+The regular-season starts Aug.
+30 at the Husker Invitational in Lincoln with a match against tournament host Nebraska.

-Creighton will host 13 regular-season home matches, including contests against three NCAA Tournament national seeds from a year ago, in 2018.
+Creighton will host 13 regular-season home matches, including a pair of home tournaments, in 2019.
 To inquire about season tickets, call (402) 280-JAYS.